 Call Centre Agent

-Working in a call centre involves providing customer service or sales support over the phone.
-It’s a popular part-time job in Ireland, with pay starting at around €11 per hour, and it can help students enhance their communication and problem-solving skills.
+Working in a call centre typically involves handling customer queries, resolving complaints, or assisting with sales over the phone or via email.
+It’s a popular part-time job option for international students in Ireland due to its flexible shifts and relatively good pay, starting at around €11 per hour.
+Additionally, it helps students build strong communication, multitasking, and problem-solving skills, useful for future careers.

 Research Assistant